raycast/extensions/extensions/mozilla-firefox/README.md

-# Kubernetes Helm ArtifactHub
+# Mozilla Firefox

-Search and install Helm charts
+Search and open Mozilla Firefox tabs from search query, opened tabs and history.